Psychotherapy. MBACP, BSc (Hons), Dip Couns

 I have worked as a counsellor and as a psychotherapist since 2001.
-In addition to working with problems including depression, anxiety and low self-esteem, I also have an interest in Autism and Aspergers.
+I work with problems including depression, anxiety and low self-esteem and have a special interest in Autism and Aspergers.
+I work in private practice and as a counsellor at Understanding Autism North West.

 I am particularly keen to provide a safe space in which my clients can explore long held feelings of being ‘different’, of being tolerated but not fully accepted, of feeling dissatisfied, disappointed and exhausted by the effort required in trying to continuously please others.
 It is usually a relief to realise you are not alone in feeling like this and that it is possible to find your preferred way of being in the world and to decide to stop feeling the need to justify being your authentic self.